opatiny/octanis-internship-workbook/docs/general/weekly.md

   - get the lidar to work?
   - setup ROS on the raspberry pi of the mother board
   - added the screen to the mother board

+## 2019-11-07 16h00

+- summary of last week
+  - worked on MR course
+    - w5 exercises -> 3D plot
+    - w8 theory
+  - got VNC server in place
+  - connected raspi of vacrob to the wifi

+To Do next:
+- get the lidar to work
+  - try connecting it by USB
+  - check if the TX data is at logic 5V -> if it is it probably fried the port of the raspi (which works in 3.3V)
+- manage to show the data of the lidar on the touch screen
+- solder 8 distance modules and flash them
+- finish assembling vacrob
+- print 7 small PCB cases
+- modify some old motor board firmware to make an application specific fw: read the messages on the can bus and modify the motors' speed depending on the distances published by the 8 boards
+  - keep robot in the middle of a corridor
+  - make it stop if any object is closer than 10cm
+  - make it stop in case the vertical distance sensors detect void

+Ideally:
+- install the mp3 module in the vacrob -> GPIO input -> leads to playing an mp3 file
+- put some mp3 files on a micro-sd card
+- play mp3 files when bumping into walls